-If you have good GCSE or A level grades, the most cost and time effective method of getting onto a superyacht is to enrol in the merchant navy as an engineer officer cadet.
+If you have good GCSE or A level grades, the most cost- and time-effective method of getting onto a superyacht is to enrol in the Merchant Navy as an engineer officer cadet.
 You'll be paid a wage by a sponsoring company and they will also pay your course fees.
 At the end of a three year period of study (depending upon starting qualifications) you should be awarded a Merchant Navy Officer of the Watch certificate.
-This is much quicker than the Yacht 4 route and is a far superior qualification, with fewer limitations on the size and power of yacht you'll be able to work on.
-It will also speed up your career progression towards Chief Engineer.
+This is much quicker than the specialist yacht route and is a far superior qualification, with fewer limitations on the size and power of yacht you'll be able to work on.
+It will also speed up your career progression towards chief engineer.
 Find out more about officer cadet training programmes on the Warsash Maritime Academy website.

 Your best way forward is to get practical experience on yachts and learn on the job.
 Ideally you'll have transferable skills from school (woodwork, metalwork or similar).
 Your first step is to get a position on a yacht to achieve a minimum of one month’s service as a yacht engineer.
-This will qualify you to attend a Maritime and Coastguard (MCA) recognised training provider and obtain an Approved Engine Course (AEC) certificate.
+This will qualify you to attend a Maritime and Coastguard Agency (MCA) recognised training provider and obtain Approved Engine Course 1 and 2 certificates.
 We are in partnership with yacht recruitment agencies that can assist in this process.

-This is an elementary engineering course designed for masters and chief mates who don’t have an engineer on board, and candidates starting their career as an engineer on yachts.
-It is a combined classroom and workshop based course of 30 hours’ duration and will teach you the fundamental skills and knowledge required to start you on your career.
-It is not a requirement to have completed this course, but if you are just starting out it shows commitment, willingness to progress and will increase your employability.
-To be accepted on this course you have to be over 18 years of age, be in possession of a valid ENG1 and have completed the four basic STCW safety training courses.
-This qualification is currently under review and will be extended to two week course with an enhanced syllabus and more hands-on practical exercises.
-The MCA is in the final stages of releasing an MSN with full details.
+These are elementary engineering courses designed for masters and chief mates who don’t have an engineer on board, and candidates starting their career as an engineer on yachts.
+They are week-long combined classroom and workshop based courses and will teach you the fundamental skills and knowledge required to start you on your career.
+It is not a requirement to have completed these courses, but if you are just starting out it shows commitment, willingness to progress and will increase your employability.
+To be accepted on these courses you have to be over 18 years of age, be in possession of a valid ENG1 and have completed the four basic STCW safety training courses.
 Find out more about the course.

 An ENG1 is a seafarers' medical fitness certificate which must be renewed every two years.
 You must have a valid certificate to work at sea.
 Find out more about seafarer medical certificates and approved doctors.